lanl-ansi/PowerModelsSecurityConstrained.jl/docs/src/index.md

 ] add PowerModelsSecurityConstrained#master
 ```

 At least one solver is required for running PowerModelsSecurityConstrained.
-The open-source solver Ipopt is recommended, as it is fast, scaleable and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
+The open-source solver Ipopt is recommended, as it is fast, scalable and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
 The Ipopt solver can be installed via the package manager with

 ```julia
 ] add Ipopt